 The life of a Met dancer is one of rigorous discipline, constant physical demand, and emotional depth.
 Ballet, as an art form, requires not just technical proficiency but also an immense amount of physical strength and endurance.
 Dancers often face the challenge of maintaining their physical health while pushing the limits of their bodies to achieve perfection in every movement.
 Interestingly, the conversation around dancers’ health has broadened to include not only injury prevention but also the management of conditions that could affect their performance, such as hormonal imbalances.

 For instance, low testosterone levels in male dancers can impact muscle mass, energy levels, and overall stamina—factors crucial to the demands of ballet.
-This issue highlights the importance of holistic health approaches in the dance world, ensuring that dancers receive the support they need to maintain their physical and emotional well-being.
+This issue highlights the importance of holistic health approaches or of a testosterone replacement therapy in the dance world, ensuring that dancers receive the support they need to maintain their physical and emotional well-being.
 Addressing these health concerns is vital for the sustainability of their careers and the quality of their performances.

 The Intersection of Opera and Ballet